Mihaiii/backtrack_sampler/README.md

 # Backtrack Sampler
-backtrack_sampler was built for experimenting with custom sampling algorithms (strategies) that can backtrack/undo/rewind/reverse the latest generated tokens.
+backtrack_sampler was built as a framework for experimenting with custom sampling algorithms (strategies) that can backtrack/undo/rewind/reverse the latest generated tokens.

 ## The code is short, simple and easy to understand

-If you want to make your own sampling algorithm, create a new file in the `/strategy` folder.
+If you want to implement your own sampling algorithm, create a new file in the `/strategy` folder.
 Remember to submit a PR with it!
 The more strategies we have to experiment with, the better.

 ## Installation
 ```cmd